Quiz Call: Return as Five show

-Subsequently, in 2007, Ostrich Media was commissioned by Five to produce a run of Quiz Call to broadcast as a programme within the late night/early morning slot on the channel and sister channel Five USA.
+Subsequently, in 2007, Ostrich Media was commissioned by Five to produce a run of Quiz Call to broadcast as a programme within the late night / early morning slot on the channel and sister channel Five US.
 This arrangement saw Five – which had trialled a run of Quiz Call before switching to The Great Big British Quiz in 2006 – drop TGBBQ and revert to using Quiz Call as their late night quiz provider.

 On a number of occasions in 2008, Quiz Call has switched from Five to Five US because of live sport being shown on Five.
-The cash amounts decreased enormously from sometimes the highest cash amount being £2,000 and then dropped to £500.

 Removal of the show

-On Thursday 10 September, presenter Liz Fuller announced that Quiz Call would end on Five on Saturday 12 September 2009 after 3 years on Channel 5.
+On Thursday 10 September, presenter Liz Fuller announced that Quiz Call would end on Five on Saturday 12 September 2009 after 3 years on Five.

 The decision to end Quiz Call came after Five signed a deal with NetPlay TV to broadcast Live Roulette on Five three nights a week; these broadcasts, which were made possible due to the relaxation of the rules regarding such broadcasts on UK terrestrial TV, replaced Quiz Call in the schedule.

-The official Quiz Call website states that the show intends to return at an unspecified point in the future.
-The show may return as a standard Freeview channel.
-The Quiz Call website has been taken off the Internet but there is still the possibility of the show returning in the Future.
+After the show ended, the official Quiz Call website stated that the show intended to return at an unspecified point in the future.
+Quiz Call never did return however, and the Quiz Call website has since been taken offline.